circuitnet/CircuitNet/README.md

   Re-upload LEF/DEF, netlist and graph information to fix issue #38.

-  Add demo for building graph with the graph_information in the dataset [here](https://github.com/circuitnet/CircuitNet/tree/main/feature_extraction).
+  Add demo for building graph with the graph_information in the dataset [here](https://github.com/circuitnet/CircuitNet/tree/main/build_graph_demo).

   Add section FAQ on web page.

+  *Known issue(2024/12/16)*: some instance names in the DEF are wrong.
+The DEF will be re-upload later.
+A fixing script is uploaded [here](https://github.com/circuitnet/CircuitNet/tree/main/feature_extraction/fix_module_name_241216.py), and can be used to fix the issue in-situ.

 - 2023/7/24